 Prices of trailers vary depending on the type of trailer for sale.
-Trailers can be broadly categorized into four groups; Hauling trailers which include for kayaks, boats, flatbed trailers, enclosed trailers which can be refrigerated and vehicle carrying trailers.
-Price can range from the hundreds to thousands of dollars.
+Trailers can be broadly categorized into four groups; Hauling trailers which include kayaks, boats, flatbed trailers, enclosed trailers that can be refrigerated, and vehicle carrying trailers.
+Price can range from hundreds to thousands of dollars.

 Once both of you agree on a reasonable price, the next step is to prepare a thorough and comprehensive bill of sale.
-Apart from the information shown above, you should also include the buyer and seller’s name and address, the agreed price, the date of sale, and witness signature if necessary.
+Include all the information written above and follow the steps to make the bill of sale.